 1) If a student transfers hours into a major, the student must complete 12 semester hours in the major field at Southeastern.
 The department choir or program coordinator will determine which of these 12 hours are required.

-2) At least the final 30 hours of a baccalaureate degree program, or the final 15 hours of an associate degree program, must be completed in residence in order to receive a degree from the College.
+2) At least the final 25% of the credit hours of a baccalaureate degree program, or the final 25% of the hours of an associate degree program, must be completed in residence in order to receive a degree from the College.
 In special situations, a limited number of these credit hours can be earned through transfer as determined by the department chair or program coordinator expressed in writing to the Registrar.

 Off-Campus Students: All students are expected to be dormitory students except those students who meet one of the following situations: